Corruption in Venezuela: Ramón Rodríguez Chacín

 Ramón Rodríguez Chacín took part in the 1992 Coup d'état attempts and later became involved in Venezuelan politics under the government of Hugo Chávez.
 The German magazine Der Spiegel reported in 2008 that Rodriguez Chacín was a frequent guest at FARC camps in Colombia and that Hugo Chávez had assigned him the task of managing communications with FARC.
 In September 2008, The U.S. Department of the Treasury accused Rodriguez Chacín of materially assisting FARC's narcotics trafficking activities.
 The Venezuelan government responded to these allegations saying he was not guilty of those charges.
 US intelligence officials claimed that in an email between Rodriguez Chacín and the FARC leadership, Rodriguez Chacín asked to train Venezuela's military in guerrilla tactics as preparation in case the United States invaded the area.
 They also claimed that regarding an alleged 250 million dollar Venezuelan loan to buy weapons, Rodriguez Chacín wrote: "don't think of it as a loan, think of it as solidarity".
 The source for these documents was allegedly a 2008 cross-border raid by the Colombian military into Ecuador which destroyed a FARC camp.
-Venezuelan Ambassador to the United States Bernardo Alvarez stated, "We don't recognized [sic] the validity of any of these documents...
+Venezuelan Ambassador to the United States Bernardo Álvarez Herrera stated, "We don't recognized [sic] the validity of any of these documents...
 They are false, and an attempt to discredit the Venezuelan government."